Brad Pitt News: How Has The Divorce Changed His Net Worth?

 — Daily Mail Celebrity (@DailyMailCeleb) January 26, 2017

 Part of the reason news of the divorce between Brad Pitt and Angelina seemed so shocking was because of how much of a happy couple they appeared to be.
 Brangelina originally met while filming Mr. And Mrs. Smith in 2003 and started dating shortly after Brad divorced Jennifer Aniston in 2005.
-Pitt and Jolie were engaged in 2012 and they had just celebrated their second wedding anniversary a couple of weeks before the divorce news broke, per US Weekly.
+Pitt and Jolie were engaged in 2012 and they had just celebrated their second wedding anniversary a couple of weeks before the divorce news broke, per Us Weekly.

-As fans of Brangelina recall, Brad stood by Angelia’s during all of her health struggles.
+As fans of Brangelina recall, Brad stood by Angelina during all of her health struggles.
 Jolie became famously known for having a double mastectomy in 2013 when she learned she has a gene that put her at risk of developing breast cancer.
-Jolie also had her fallopian tubes and ovaries removed in 2015 when she began to show signs of ovarian cancer.
+Jolie also had her Fallopian tubes and ovaries removed in 2015 when she began to show signs of ovarian cancer.

 Brad Pitt and Angelina Jolie documentary set to 'reveal reasons behind their divorce' https://t.co/D2dV8qQW7K pic.twitter.com/1EQF3FHAkN